Joe Hill (writer): Career

 Hill's first novel, Heart-Shaped Box, was published by William Morrow/HarperCollins in February, 2007 and by Victor Gollancz Ltd in UK the following month.
 The novel reached number eight on the New York Times bestseller list on April 1, 2007.
 In September, 2007, at the thirty-first Fantasycon, the British Fantasy Society awarded Hill the first ever Sydney J. Bounds Best Newcomer Award.
 In 2008, Hill's comic book series Locke & Key was released.
 The first issue, released on February 20, 2008, sold out its initial publication run in one day.
 A collection of the series in limited form from Subterranean Press sold out within 24 hours of being announced.

 Hill's second novel, Horns, was published in February 2010.
 A film based on the novel was released in 2014, directed by Alexandre Aja and starring Daniel Radcliffe and Juno Temple.
 NOS4A2, his third novel, was published in April 2013.
 The novel peaked at number five on the New York Times Best Seller list.
 Hill's fourth novel, The Fireman, was released in May 2016.
 It entered the New York Times Best Seller list at number one, making it his highest-ranked novel.

 In 2019, In the Tall Grass, co-written with his father Stephen King, was released as a Netflix Original film.
 Filming for the Locke & Key TV series, also by Netflix, began in the middle of January 2019 and the first season aired in February 2020.
 AMC began broadcasting a TV series of NOS4A2 in July 2019.
 The first season of Creepshow, released in September 2019, featured an adaptation of Hill's short story "By the Silver Waters of Lake Champlain".

-Following DC Comics's announcement in June 2019 that it would suspend publication of its Vertigo Comics imprint, they announced that Hill would oversee and share the writing for a new horror line, Hill House Comics. which Hill has begun discussing with editor Mark Doyle in 2017.
+Following DC Comics's announcement in June 2019 that it would suspend publication of its Vertigo Comics imprint, they announced that Hill would oversee and share the writing for a new horror line, Hill House Comics. which Hill had begun discussing with editor Mark Doyle in 2017.
 The line was originally to be titled Vertigo Fall, then Joe Hill's Vertigo Fall, before being given its eventual name.

 Among Hill's unpublished works is one partly completed story with his father ("But Only Darkness Loves Me"), which is held with the Stephen King papers at the Special Collections Unit of the Raymond H Fogler Library at the University of Maine in Orono, Maine.